640 South State StreetDover, Delaware 19901

 401 North Carter RoadSmyrna, DE 19977

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

 Dermatitis herpetiformis (DH) is an intensely itchy skin disease.
 It causes clusters of small blisters and bumps.
-It typically affects people in their 40s or 50s, but it can occur at any age.
+It typically affects people in their 30s to 50s, but it can happen at any age.
 This lifelong condition affects more men than women.

 Despite its name, the herpes virus does not cause DH.

-DH is caused by an allergy to gluten.
+DH is caused by a sensitivity or intolerance to gluten.
 Gluten is a protein found in wheat and grains.
 When you have DH and eat food with gluten, the gluten combines with an antibody from the intestines.
 As the gluten and antibody circulate in the blood, they clog small blood vessels in the skin.
 This is what causes the rash.

 DH is found most often in people of northern European heritage.
 The following diseases increase your risk of DH:

 The following are the most common symptoms of DH.
 However, each person may experience symptoms differently.
 Symptoms may include: